-We are excited to announce the launch of our updated recommended charity quiz.
-This quiz will allow you to discover giving opportunities that match your interests and values by asking your opinions about some distinguishing features of our recommended charities.
+Our recommended charity quiz has been updated to reflect the results of our most recent round of charity evaluations.
+In the process, we have made some minor adjustments to the way quiz results are obtained, discussed in more detail below.
+The charity quiz allows you to discover giving opportunities that match your interests and values by asking your opinions about some distinguishing features of our recommended charities.

 While our in-depth reviews provide the greatest insight into our evaluation process and the strengths and weaknesses of our recommended charities, we recognize that the required time investment can be a barrier for some of our readers.
 The charity quiz will help you to quickly identify which of our recommended charities match your personal interests, giving you more time to explore those organizations in depth.

-This year, in addition to updating our previous charity quiz to reflect our current giving opportunities, we also updated its methodology.
-The quiz now asks which of our evaluation criteria, outcomes, and types of intervention are most important to you.
-Since these three considerations are crucial to our evaluation process, we hope that our quiz will now also give you some insight into the thinking behind our evaluation process.
+As in last year’s quiz, you are asked which of our evaluation criteria, outcomes, and types of intervention are most important to you.
+The outcomes that appear in the quiz now reflect the updated Menu of Outcomes for Animal Advocacy, which debuted last year.
+Since these three considerations are crucial to our charity evaluations, we hope that our quiz will also give you an insight into how we approach the evaluation process.

 The following information is for those interested in more details about how the quiz works.